kulkultech/events/2020-10-16-hacktoberfest-kul.md

 In this event, we will bring the master itself [Arjuna Sky Kok][ARJUNA] the author of Hands-On Blockchain for Python Developers and also the Founder of [PredictSalary](https://predictsalary.com/) who will encourage our audience in the Browser Extension Development.
 As a complement, we from Kulkul will also launch our Open Source software that opens for Hacktoberfest contribution.
 So don't wait, let's join our event today by RSVP-ing on our meetup page.

+In the spirit of open-source, we also bring an engineer with an amazing talent, [Iman Tumorang] [IMAN], Senior Software Engineer in Xendit, who will share his experience contributing to open-source projects and how he maintains several viral open-source projects.

 To make this event more interesting we'll also give a free 2 hour mentoring from Mentor in Kulkul for the participants who contribute to our open-source software.
 So let's join us!

 #kulkultech #hacktoberfest #hacktoberfest2020